konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/document_categorization/index.md

 ## Document Categorization

 When uploading a Document to Konfuzio, the first step is to assign it to a :ref:`Category<category-concept>`.
 This can be done manually, or automatically using a Categorization AI.
+Categorization always happens on a Project level.

 ### Setting the Category of a Document and its individual Pages Manually